Bananiys202024/Notebook/README.md

 <h2>Overwiew</h2>
 <h6>This is simple Android CRUD app.
 This app not for commercial use.
 This app just for me.
 Just diary for me.
-    You can use this app without server.
-Server only for initializing database.
-Application still have bugs, such as not ability to add following characters to note : ", : and so on; For a while application tested only for Android 510F<h6>
+App is server less.
+App not require internet.For a while application tested only for Android 510F<h6>

 <h2>Screenshots</h2>